farmera/sare_grant/study_methods.md

 Unmanned Aerial Vehicles (UAV), or Unmanned Aerial System (UAS), are all-encompassing terms that include an aircraft, a ground-based controller, and the system of communication between the two.
 More commonly known as drones, semi-autonomous flying vehicles have been around for years but have largely remained tools of the military until about 2013.
 The challenge of early drones in agriculture related to their usability and cost.
-In 2012 a fixed wing drone capable of flying midrange distances might cost anywhere between $10–30K, and that was just getting up into the air.
+In 2012 a fixed wing drone capable of flying more than 100 yards and back could cost anywhere between $10–30K, and that was just getting up in the air.
 Add a hyper-spectral camera to that and being in the $50k investment range was not

 ![](img/sequoia_sensor.png)